 What are the risks of breast reduction surgery?

-Possible breast reduction surgery risks include:
+Breast reduction risks can include:

 - Allergies to tape, suture materials and glues, blood products, topical preparations or injectable agents

 - Changes in nipple or breast sensation, which may be temporary or permanent

 - Damage to deeper structures – such as nerves, blood vessels, muscles and lungs – can occur and may be temporary or permanent

 - Deep vein thrombosis, cardiac and pulmonary complications

 - Fat necrosis (fatty tissue deep in the skin could die)